Rotary Enrichment ProgrammeNovember 24, 2020

 WHY DO WE HAVE REP AT OTHC?

-We are fortunate to have the REP programme at OTHC as it is reliant on the sponsorship of the following organisations – PENROSE ROTARY CLUB, Burnett Charitable Trust, Event Cinemas, David Levene Foundation, Lois Dalley Trust, MSA Charitable Trust, Newmarket Rotary Charitable Foundation, One Tree Hill College BOT, Management & Staff, Rotary Club of Newmarket, Scholastic NZ, The Chenery Trust, The Fletcher Trust and The Harold Thomas Memorial Trust.
+We are fortunate to be able to make REP available to a selection of our Year 9 students due to the support of the management and teaching staff, and the sponsorship of the following organisations – PENROSE ROTARY CLUB, Burnett Charitable Trust, Event Cinemas, David Levene Foundation, Lois Dalley Trust, MSA Charitable Trust, Newmarket Rotary Charitable Foundation, One Tree Hill College BOT, Management & Staff, Rotary Club of Newmarket, Scholastic NZ, The Chenery Trust, The Fletcher Trust and The Harold Thomas Memorial Trust.

 HOW SUCCESSFUL IS REP?

-REP’s reputation is spreading and has now been set up in seven different colleges in the North Auckland and Auckland regions, with many more wanting to set up the programme in their schools.
+The success of REP can be judged not only the data gathered but by the fact that its reputation is spreading, and it has now been set up in nine different colleges and high schools in the North Auckland and Auckland regions, with many more enquiring to set up the programme in their schools.

 The programme targets students who have ability but just need the necessary enrichment of their literacy skills to reach their full potential.

-On the REP programme we cover all five language strands of the literacy curriculum:
+On REP we cover all five language strands of the literacy curriculum: